KMint1819/cuda-diffusion/README.md

 expensive off-chip DRAM accesses.

 ## How to run
-- This project can only be run using `rai`, a tool from UIUC to run on cloud servers.
+- Currently, this project can only be run using `rai`, a tool from UIUC to run on cloud servers.
 ```
 rai -p .
 ```